eagle840/killercoda-labs/helm/step4.md

 ### Bare template

-lets get a template from https://k8syaml.com/, just copy the default template will be fine.
+lets get a template from https://k8syaml.com/, just copy the default template will be fine. (you can remove the pod affinity if you wish.
+Use the copy function in the top right)

 can paste it into the templates folder